-If your time zone needs to account for leap seconds, initialize the leap second information like this, where
+If your time zone must account for leap seconds, initialize leap second information like this, where

 tz_fileis the name of your time zone file:

-After running mysql_tzinfo_to_sql, it is best to restart the server so that it does not continue to use any previously cached time zone data.
+After running mysql_tzinfo_to_sql, restart the server so that it does not continue to use any previously cached time zone data.

-If your system is one that has no zoneinfo database (for example, Windows), you can use a package that is available for download at the MySQL Developer Zone:
+If your system has no zoneinfo database (for example, Windows), you can use a package containing SQL statements that is available for download at the MySQL Developer Zone:

-Download a time zone package that contains SQL statements and unpack it, then load the package file contents into the time zone tables:
+To use an SQL-statement time zone package that you have downloaded, unpack it, then load the unpacked file contents into the time zone tables:

 Then restart the server.